 The novel is highly praised as one of the best anti-war books of all time, and for good reason.
-Vonnegut makes a point never to glorify war or death, and even the title "...The Children’s Crusade" ensures the reader never forgets that it is children who are giving their lives during wartime, mostly young men who have so much life ahead of them.
-All aspects of war are shown, including all the tragic, ugly moments most people prefer to look away from.
-Not only do you feel the soldiers pain, but you also can understand the emotions of the innocent civilians who lost everything during the war.
-The book never fails to show you how there are no good sides to war, and how everyone is affected in some way.
-Overall, the anti-war content was brutal, but it was a message that needed to be sent.
+Vonnegut never glorifies war or death, and even the title The Children’s Crusade ensures the reader never forgets that it is children – mostly young men with so much life ahead of them – who are losing their lives in wartime.
+All aspects of war are shown, including the tragic, ugly moments most people prefer to look away from.
+Not only do you feel the soldiers’ pain, but you also understand the emotions of the innocent civilians who lose everything to the war.
+This novel shows that there are no upsides to war – everyone is affected in some way.
+Overall, the anti-war content was brutal, but it’s a message that needed to be sent.